-Wilm’s tumour – renal mass, sometimes visible, does NOT cross the midline
+Wilm’s tumour: a renal mass which is sometimes visible and does NOT cross the midline.

-Neuroblastoma – irregular firm mass, may cross the midline, the child is usually very unwell
+Neuroblastoma: an irregular firm mass which may cross the midline.
+The child is usually very unwell.

-Faecal masses – mobile, non-tender, indentable, often in the LIF
+Faecal masses: mobile, non-tender, indentable and often located in the LIF.

 Palpatefrom the right iliac fossa and locate the edge of the liver with the tips or sides of your fingers (ask the child to take deep breaths if appropriate).